Working with Managed Service for PostgreSQL databases

 -

-External sources are only available for data reading through
+External sources are available for read-only access via

-SELECTrequests.
-Yandex Query does not currently support requests that modify tables in external sources. - YQ uses the Yandex Managed Service for YDB type system
+SELECTqueries.
+Yandex Query does not currently support data-modifying queries against external sources. - YQ uses the Yandex Managed Service for YDB type system

 .
 However, the valid value ranges for YDB date and time types, i.e.,Date,Datetime, andTimestamp, are often too narrow to accommodate the values of the corresponding PostgreSQL types, i.e.,dateandtimestamp.